-This is the second in a two-part series of posts based on my experience of working with professors, students, and my disabilities services colleagues, as well as my own teaching practice, to support students on the spectrum.
-I’ll be writing from the perspective of a professor, and “Joshua,” the student, is a persona representing a composite of common autistic characteristics that can be both strengths and weaknesses, but which may tend to create challenges for the student and the instructor as they both work to achieve their goals.
+This is the second in a two-part series of posts based on my experience of working with professors, students, and my disabilities services colleagues.
+I also drawn on my own teaching practice in order to support students on the spectrum.
+I’ll be writing from the perspective of a professor.
+“Joshua,” the student, is a persona representing a composite of common autistic characteristics that can be both strengths and challenges, but which may tend to create struggles for the student and the instructor as they both work to achieve their goals.
 Part one explores the effective teaching strategies and approaches that can occur through collaboration.
 This blog focuses on Universal Design for Learning (UDL) and teaching strategies for diverse learners.

 Hello, Luisa here.
 Instructor of Computer Science at a Community College.
 Part one of this two-part series is really all about how to set up and navigate the classroom milieu in ways that support students such as Joshua and enhance the learning environment for everyone.
 Here I’d like to explore how my professional development workshops helped me gain valuable insight and strategies for creative instruction through the application of Universal Design for Learning (UDL) techniques.

-My professional development goal was to deepen and expand on effective strategies and modifications in my course design, delivery, and approach, as well as to improve my instruction to diverse learners.
+My professional development goal was to deepen and expand on effective strategies and modifications in my course design, delivery, and approach.
+I also wanted to improve my instruction to diverse learners.
 (That’s a lot, I know!)
 But as a result of UDL training and coaching, I was able to modify my course teaching methods and pedagogy to provide an inclusive and valued experience in the classroom.
 Some of the modifications that I made to the course are:

 I developed a clear syllabus that employs some of the best practices identified in a Universal Design for Learning (UDL) approach.
 I post online versions of both the syllabus and all class materials.